schoeberl/librelane/docs/source/glossary.md

     A declarative build utility that can be used to create development environments in a pure and reproducible manner for both Linux and macOS.

-    OpenLane environments including tools are built with Nix.
+    LibreLane environments including tools are built with Nix.

 [Cachix](https://docs.cachix.org/)

-    Cachix is a service that caches {term}`Nix` build results from the OpenLane CI and allows users to download those results instead of building OpenLane and all included utilities themselves.
+    Cachix is a service that caches {term}`Nix` build results from the LibreLane CI and allows users to download those results instead of building LibreLane and all included utilities themselves.